-- We welcome you to our premises for a cup of coffee or tea and equip you on site - Free parking is available at the meeting point - You can have a shower at the end of your stay - You have free access to a relaxation area with Wifi, toilets, microwave, etc. while you wait for your train (5 minutes' walk from the station) - You can leave a bag with your personal belongings on the ROC ÉCRINS premises during your stay - You will receive a 10% discount on our entire sales area (ROC ÉCRINS customers only)
+- We welcome you to our premises for a cup of coffee or tea and equip you on site - Free parking is available at the meeting point - You can take a shower at the end of your stay. - You have free access to a relaxation area with Wifi, toilets, microwave, etc. while you wait for your train (5 minutes' walk from the station).